CIC Interpolation

 Details

-The interpolation coefficient of the filter, set as an integer greater than `1'.
+The filter’s interpolation coefficient, set as an integer, is greater than 1.

 |